dongleqing-pizi/dongleqing-pizi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey there!
-I am Junhang Chen.
+I am Junhang CHEN.

 I'm currently a Ph.D.
 Student in Information Systems at School of Management, Xiamen University, under the supervision of Prof. Xin Fu.
 Before that i obtained my bachelor’s degree at Wuhan University of Technology.